mirage/mirage-www/tmpl/blog/functoria.md

 [![A console unikernel](../graphics/dot/console.svg "My little unikernel")](../graphics/dot/console.svg)

-As you can see, there is already quite a few things going on!
+As you can see, there are already quite a few things going on!
 Squares are the various devices.
 The `default_console` is actually two consoles: the one on unix and the one on xen.
-We use the `if_impl` construction - represented as a circle node - to choose dynamically between the two.
+We use the `if_impl` construction - represented as a circle node - to choose between the two during configuration.

 The `bootvar` device handles the runtime key handling.
 It relies on an `argv` device, which is similar to `console`.
 Those devices are present in all unikernels.